Slavery in the United States: Commodification of human tissue

 In a very grim fashion, the commodification of the human body was legal in the case of African slaves as they were not legally seen as fully human.
 The most popular means of commodifying slave tissues was through medical experimentation.
 Slaves were routinely used as medical specimens forced to take part in experimental surgeries, amputations, disease research, and developing medical techniques.
 Many slaves in these routine experiments were not given pain relief or analgesics, resulting in death by shock on the table.
 The bodies of such slaves were grouped with other medical cadavers, or sold with the bodies of other slaves sold, stolen, or grave robbed for medical experimentation.
 In many cases, slave cadavers were used in demonstrations and dissection tables, oftentimes resulting in their tissues being sold for profit.

 For the reason of slave punishment, decoration, or self-expression, the skin of slaves was in many instances allowed to be made into leather for furniture, accessories, and clothing, a common instance of which being that of wealthy clientele sending cadaver skin to tanners and shoemakers under the guise of animal leather.
 Slave hair could be shaved and used for stuffing in pillows and furniture.
 In some instances, the inner body tissue of slaves (fat, bones, etc.) could be made into soap, medicinal grease, trophies, and other commodities.

-Some enslaved persons recounted actual instances of cannibalism by white enslavers, who butchered and consumed some enslaved black people.